tiagoapolo/self-checkout/README.md

   - Create a order and returns the created order with the total amount and generated order id

 - PUT `/order/<ID>`:
-  - Updates a single order
+  - Updates items and/or status of a single order

 - GET `/menu/categories>`:
   - Returns all categories